 Terri is the Community Engagement and Health Literacy Librarian at the Health Sciences Library at UNC, Chapel Hill.
 She provides community outreach services, consultation, and instruction on topics like clear health communication, plain language, consumer health resources and patient education.

 Terri has an extensive background and expertise in consumer health, patient advocacy and health literacy.
 Prior to joining the HSL team, she coordinated the consumer health program efforts for the National Network of Libraries of Medicine, the outreach arm of the National Library of Medicine, for a large area of the Southeastern U.S. She has taught numerous classes, both in-person and online, on a wide variety of topics pertaining to consumer health.
-She has a track-record of passionately advocating for patient empowerment and engagement, and is dedicated to improving patient-physician relationships.
+She has a track-record of passionately advocating for patient empowerment and engagement, and is dedicated to improving patient-physician communication.
 She is a knowledgeable health sciences librarian, who has years of experience working with health consumers, health professionals and librarians.

 BA, Sociology, California State University, San Bernardino, CA

 MLIS, San Jose State University, Fullerton Campus, CA

 Association of North Carolina Health and Science Libraries (ANCHASL)

 Mid-Atlantic Chapter of the Medical Library Association (MAC)

 Medical Library Association (MLA)

 Distinguished Status, Academy of Health Information Professionals (AHIP)